sortlight/IAM-MFA-system/README.md

 2. **Bash Scripts in Action**

    - **setup.sh**: It checks for Docker/Python, installs deps, starts Keycloak, prompts for secrets and generates a `.env` file.
-This is like a real IAM deployment script—idempotent (safe to run multiple times) with built-in error handling.
+This is an Identity and Access Management deployment script.
+Quite idempotent (safe to run multiple times) with built-in error handling.

    - **monitor.sh**: Tails `audit.log` in real-time, pings the app/Keycloak for health and alerts on errors (for example via echo or future email).
 This mimics tools like Splunk or ELK in a simple script.